BIONF/HaMStR/README.md

 3) `test.phyloprofile`: an input file for visualisation the phylogenetic profile of the query gene using [PhyloProfile tool](https://github.com/BIONF/phyloprofile)
 4) `test_forward.domains` (and optional, `test_reverse.domains`): a protein domain annotation file for all the sequences present in the orthologous group.
 The `_forward` or `_reverse` suffix indicates the direction of the feature architecture comparison, in which `_forward` means that the query gene is used as *seed* and it orthologs as *target* for the comparison, while `_reverse` is vice versa.

-## HaMStR and the utilisation of FAS
-HaMStR integrates the prediction of orthologs and the calculation of the Feature Architecture Similarty (FAS) scores.
-FAS scores are computed pairwise between the query gene and it's predicted orthologous genes using [FAS tool](https://github.com/BIONF/FAS), which will be automatically installed during the setup of HaMStR.

 ## Output visualization using PhyloProfile
 For a rich visualisation of the provided information from the HaMStR outputs, you can plug them into the [Phyloprofile tool](https://github.com/BIONF/phyloprofile).